-(ii) All legal requirements connected with the launching of the Scheme as also the to enable the investors to make a well informed decision regarding investment in the
+(ii) All legal requirements connected with the launching of the Scheme as also the guidelines, instructions, etc., issued by the Government and any other competent adequate to enable the investors to make a well informed decision regarding investment in the Scheme.

-(iii) The disclosures made in the Scheme Information Document are true, fair and adequate
+(iii) The disclosures made in the Scheme Information Document are true, fair and date.